-Likewise, we provide consulting, and compliance services to a vast range of industries and have the experience to deliver customized solutions to reduce escheatment in virtually any situation.
+Likewise, our experts provide compliance consulting and other escheatment services to a vast range of industries and have the experience to deliver customized solutions to reduce escheatment in virtually any situation.
 Below are examples of how unclaimed property variations across industry impact clients differently and create distinct unclaimed property challenges and solution requirements.

 Oil & Gas

 The most commonly recognized property types in the oil & gas industry are related to mineral interest proceeds.
 However, there are many other types of escheatable property that oil & gas companies may fail to report if they have not adopted a company-wide unclaimed property policy and successfully implemented comprehensive unclaimed property procedures.
 Common types of unclaimed property include accounts payable balances, payroll, accounts receivable credits, gift cards, benefit plans, and worker’s compensation.
 Additional areas of concern are suspense accounts, branded credit card balances, equity related property and debt related property.
 View our Webinar on Unclaimed Property Best Practices for Oil & Gas.

 Colleges and universities, both large and small, public and private are not exempt from filing annual unclaimed property reports to the appropriate states.
 Educational institutions must understand the impact of unclaimed property laws on their organization and develop effective policies and procedures to manage the operational activities of escheatment, ensure compliance, and achieve measurable results.
 Colleges and universities of all sizes can’t afford to be out of compliance with state escheat laws.
 That’s why many institutions have enlisted Keane’s annual escheat reporting services to help ensure compliance with unclaimed property state laws.